top of page

 RIP CURRENTS

 Sometimes, sand from the shore washes away and builds up offshore under the sea surface to form a sandbar.
-After waves break over the sandbar, a large amount of water builds up close to shore.
+After waves break over the sandbar, much water builds up close to shore.
 Channels are eventually cut through this bar by the movement or force of the water, breaking the normal flow of seawater on its return to sea after washing ashore.
 This causes the water to rush out into the deep in narrow paths, giving rise to rip currents.
-Jetties projecting out to sea can also cause rip currents because they divert the normal flow of current
+Jetties projecting out to sea can also cause rip currents because they divert the normal flow of current.

 LONGSHORE CURRENTS

 A longshore current is an ocean current that moves parallel to the shore.
-It is caused by large swells sweeping into the shoreline at an angle and pushing water down the length of the beach in one direction.
+It is caused by large swells sweeping the shoreline at an angle and pushing water down the length of the beach in one direction.

 UPWELLINGS AND DOWNWELLINGS